Boston Mural Map

 - those painted before 2015, and

 This project is rooted in a larger initiative to provide more access to the City of Boston’s public art collection.
 Currently, we are building a comprehensive, searchable database of the City’s collection of public art.
 We welcome your feedback on this map as we continue to work toward this goal.
-Because of circumstances related to COVID-19, public art is one of the few ways we can still enrich our lives with art.
 We hope this map will inspire you to visit these works in person.
 But, we urge you to practice safety and social distancing.

 See something missing?
 Let us know!